 Ribollita

-Warm a couple of tablespoons of olive oil in a pot over a medium heat and sauté celery, carrot and onion for 15-20 minutes until soft.
-Stir in the fennel seeds, chilli flakes and bay leaf, once they’re smelling nice add the rest of the ingredients and bring to the boil.
+Warm a few of tablespoons of olive oil in a pot over a medium heat and sauté celery, carrot and onion for 15-20 minutes until soft.
+Stir in the garlic, fennel seeds, chilli flakes and bay leaf, once they’re smelling nice add the rest of the ingredients, season with salt and pepper and bring to the boil.

 Reduce to a simmer for half an hour, or until everything is well cooked.
 If you’ve used dried beans that have been soaked overnight, they’ll need an hour or so to cook, so leave out the kale for the first 30mins then do another 30 with the kale in.

-Remove the chunk of rind (and any big parsley stalks) and season to taste.
-Serve into bowls over the top of the chunky bread.
-Top with more parmesan and parsley, plus a squeeze of lemon or a little grated rind.
+Remove the chunk of rind (and any big parsley stalks), taste and season again.
+Serve into bowls over the top of the chunky bread*.
+Top with more parmesan and parsley, plus a squeeze of lemon or a little grated zest.
 A fresh swig of olive oil to top it all off.
 Epic yet simple, and utterly comforting.

 LEAVE A COMMENT